Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding

-It is of great interest to extend them to accommodate general nonlinear models based on nonparametric $R^2$. \citet{vanderweele2015explanation} surveys many advanced approaches for mediation analysis based on general definitions of direct and indirect effects.
-Despite the serious efforts made by \citet{vanderweele2010bias}, \citet{tchetgen2012semiparametric} and \cite{ding2016sharp}, general sharp and interpretable sensitivity analysis methods are still lacking in the literature.
+It is of interest to extend their formula to general mediation analysis.

+\citet{vanderweele2015explanation} surveys many advanced approaches for mediation analysis based on general definitions of direct and indirect effects.
+Despite the serious efforts made by \citet{vanderweele2010bias}, \citet{tchetgen2012semiparametric}, and \citet{ding2016sharp}, general sharp and interpretable sensitivity analysis methods are still lacking in the literature.
 This is an open research direction.

 With multiple mediators, we follow the formulation of \citet{vanderweele2013mediation} and view the whole vector $m$ as the mediator.
 Sometimes, it is of scientific interest to model the causal mechanisms among the mediators and decompose the total effect of the exposure on the outcome into path-specific effects \citep{avin2005identifiability, miles2017quantifying}.
 Due to the possible unmeasured confounding, it is important to develop a sensitivity analysis method for path-specific effects.
 We leave it to future research.